 The Empress took a step towards her rival.
 Argrramus sat comfortably behind the ornamental dais.
 It was called the Righteous Thrown, a thrown that in times past was only inhabited by the Empress.

 ‘What do you mean we mustn’t act rashly towards them?’
-She asked, ‘Planet K2-L is a mere five light-years away.
-How long will we stand by and watch the nomadic brutes commit genocide against our brethren races?’
+She asked, ‘Planet K2-L is our neighbor.
+How long will we stand by and watch the nomadic brutes commit genocide against these brethren races?’

 The Empress cocked her head negatively, ‘Our peaceful nature will keep them back, but for how long?
 We aren’t lethal to them so yes, they aren’t attacking.
 But if we have something they want, then you can be sure they will take it through death and bloodshed.
 They will come for us eventually.’